simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Optional parameter: base ID_
 By itself shows an overview over all your bases.
 Shows more info on a concrete base when followed by a base ID, e.g. by clicking “View Base” in the generic BS window.
 Provides access to most other base-related commands.

+__BSC__
+_Mandatory parameter: base ID_
+Allows to create a new base on a planet.
+It shows necessary building materials and allows to select a plot on the surface.

 __BSL__
 _Mandatory parameter: base ID_
 Opens an overview over the buildings in a concrete base.
 Accessible via the BUILDINGS (formerly “SECTIONS”) button in a concrete BS window.
 Click “DEMOLISH” to destroy a Section, which will refund some of the resources that went into its construction, depending on its age.
 The possible refunded materials are listed as “Reclaimable materials”.